-In order for your application to be considered complete, we have provided a checklist of what you will need to submit:
+In order for your application to be considered complete, we have provided a checklist of what you will need to submit via our online application:

 - Upload copies of your undergraduate transcripts and when applicable, graduate transcripts, with your online application.
 Certified transcripts and translations of all undergraduate and graduate study are required if you are accepted to the program.
 We will request these certified copies at the time of the formal admission.